baskaufs/Bioimages/xquery/readme.md

 ----------
 **images.xq**

 Generates the static XHTML web pages and RDF/XML files for organisms whose IRIs are present in images-to-write.txt . **Note: because of the large size of the image source file, this query may cause an out of memory error for computers with less than 8 GB of memory.
-It cannot be run from the BaseX GUI without generating an out of memory error.**
+It cannot be run from the BaseX GUI without generating an out of memory error.**  Note on 2015-08-02: it is now running at the command line from a 4 GB machine.
+Don't know if that is caused by a BaseX upgrade?
+Need to monitor this.

 ----------
 **index-rss.xq**